LuciaSheel/portfolio/README.md

 So far, it demonstrates my ability to use HTML for structure, CSS for styling, and JavaScript for interactivity.

-The "Current Weather" and "Cat Votes" project items are rough in terms of CSS, however, they are meant to simply showcase interactivity by using event handling, dynamic content updates, and error handling.
-They respond to user inputs, button clicks, dynamically update displayed content, and provide real-time feedback based on API data.
+The "Memory Game" and "Random Cats" project items are rough in terms of CSS, however, they are meant to simply showcase interactivity by using event handling, dynamic content updates, and error handling.
+They respond to button clicks, dynamically update displayed content, and provide real-time feedback based on API data.
 Please click on their headings to check them out!

-Another bit of interactivity is in the Chaka Khan project item.
-If you want to listen to a really good song while you browse the portfolio, please open it in another tab.
+If you want to listen to a really good song while you browse the portfolio, please open the Chaka Khan project item in another tab.
 At the bottom of the page is an embedded media player.
-It has a bit of a pause before it starts, so breathe in, breathe out, then enjoy!
+It has a little pause before it starts, so breathe in, breathe out, then enjoy!

 There are three specifically interactive bits for the portfolio itself:
 1. Back-to-top button - The <code>window.onscroll</code> event listener monitors the user's scroll position.
 When the user scrolls down 300px or more, it makes the button visible, enabling interaction with the page's layout.